gpmcp/layer/examples/README.md

 ```
 examples/
+├── simple_stdio/               # Basic GPMCP Layer client example using stdio
-├── simple/                     # Basic GPMCP Layer client example
+├── simple_sse/                 # Basic GPMCP Layer client example using SSE
-└── servers/                    # MCP server implementations
+└── test-mcp-server             # Test MCP server implementation
-    └── counter/                # Counter server example
 ```

-### Server Examples (`servers/`)
+### Server Examples (`test-mcp-server/`)

-Server implementations demonstrating different MCP server patterns.

-#### Counter Server (`servers/counter/`)

 A stateful MCP server that provides counter functionality with increment, decrement, and value retrieval operations.
-For more details, refer to the [Counter Server README](servers/counter/README.md).
+For more details, refer to the [test-mc-server README](test-mcp-server/README.md).

+### Simple Example with stdio (`simple_stdio/`)

+A basic client example that demonstrates how to use the GPMCP Layer with StdIO to interact with MCP servers.
+For more details on the simple client example, refer to the [Simple Client README](simple_stdio/README.md).

-### Simple Example (`simple/`)
+### Simple Example with SSE (`simple_sse/`)

-A basic client example that demonstrates how to use the GPMCP Layer to interact with MCP servers.
+A basic client example that demonstrates how to use the GPMCP Layer with SSE to interact with MCP servers.
-For more details on the simple client example, refer to the [Simple Client README](simple/README.md).
+For more details on the simple client example, refer to the [Simple Client README](simple_sse/README.md).